 I’ve been making rib roast using this simple recipe for as long as I can remember.
-The only time I totally screwed up was when I tried making the roast in the microwave before I really understood how the microwave worked – a huge mistake!
+The only time I screwed up was when I tried making the roast in the microwave before I understood how the microwave worked – a huge mistake!

 Jump to: